clarmndp/information-system/README.md

 # Information System
-A food item, establishment, and review database management system.
+A food item, establishment, and review database management system using MariaDB and Python.
 ## Running the application locally
+Firstly, deploy or run the MariaDB server in your terminal in the same directory as the repo.
+Make sure that MariaDB is installed on your local machine.

+    $ mysql -u root -p
+    Enter password: <password here>
+    MariaDB [(none)]> source food.sql
+    MariaDB [(none)]> exit

+After setting up, run **app.py**

+    python app.py

+Or alternatively,

+    python3 app.py

 ## Developer guidelines
 Always take note of the following notes.